U.S. flag An official website of the United States government

 Food Chemical Safety

-Evaluating Food Chemical Safety | Modern Methods and Tools | Enhanced Approach | Related FDA Programs | Announcements | Consumer Education
+Pre-Market Activities | Post-Market Activities | Evaluating Food Chemical Safety | Modern Methods and Tools | Enhanced Approach | Related FDA Programs | Announcements | Consumer Education

 Other chemicals may enter the food supply through contamination.
 For example, environmental contaminants can be present in foods because they are in the soil, water or air where foods are grown, raised or processed.
-Process contaminants, such as undesired chemical by-products, can form during food processing, especially when heating (cooking), drying or fermenting foods.
+Process contaminants, such as undesired chemical byproducts, can form during food processing, especially when heating (cooking), drying or fermenting foods.

-Food manufacturers are responsible for marketing safe foods.
-The food industry has a responsibility to ensure the safety and regulatory status of the chemical substances they use in food or come into contact with food.
-They are required to implement preventive controls as needed to significantly minimize or prevent exposure to chemicals in foods that are hazardous to human health.
-The FDA assists the food industry through our regulations, guidance documents and regulatory programs.
-Our work to date has resulted in significant progress in reducing childhood exposure to contaminants from food and the FDA’s Closer to Zero initiative builds on this progress.
+The FDA assists the food industry through our regulations, guidance documents, and regulatory programs.
+Our work to date has resulted in significant progress in reducing childhood exposure to contaminants from food, and the FDA’s Closer to Zero initiative builds on this progress.
 The agency also helps support innovation to meet demands for foods made using new technologies, ingredients and food packaging solutions without compromising our safety standards.
 We provide factual information about chemicals to help people make the best informed decisions about their food choices.
 These activities occur both before and after products enter the market.
 The FDA is enhancing our approach to complement our existing activities, subject to additional resources.
 This will help ensure that our oversight in this area keeps pace with innovation in support of our food safety mission.

 • Food additives and color additives: Food additives and color additives require pre-market review and approval by the FDA.
 Manufacturers are required to supply the FDA with evidence that establishes each chemical is safe at its intended level of use before it may be added to foods.
 In the case of food additives and color additives, manufacturers submit data and information to the FDA as a petition requesting approval of the ingredient for a specific intended use.
 The FDA evaluates the petition, and other existing data and information to determine if the data available demonstrate that the chemical is safe under the proposed conditions of use.
 If the FDA determines that the intended use of the additive is safe, the FDA publishes a regulation authorizing its use as a food additive or color additive.
 That authorization can be relied on by any manufacturer for that intended use.